-Because your new best bud will bond with everyone in the household, you’ll need to spend a lot of time handling and playing with him.
-The good news is he will love just sleeping the day away in your pocket or bag — really anywhere he can feel like he’s close to you.
+Because your new best bud will bond with everyone in the household, you’ll need to spend a lot of time handling and playing with them.
+The good news is they will love just sleeping the day away in your pocket or bag — really anywhere they can feel like they are close to you.

-Many places in the United States require a permit and some even prohibit keeping them as pets.
-You’ll need to carefully look into all laws and restrictions — even your homeowner’s association or similar association might have rules about these unusual animals.
-On the state level, Alaska, California, Hawaii, and Pennsylvania have all banned sugar gliders (and some other exotic pets).
+Many places in the U.S. require a permit and some prohibit keeping them as pets entirely.
+You’ll need to carefully look into all laws and restrictions — even your homeowner’s association or similar might have rules about these unusual animals.
+On the state level, Alaska, California, and Hawaii have all banned sugar gliders (and some other exotic pets).

-As the name suggests, these critters can jump from branch to branch in the wild or from branch to your hand in captivity.
-Set up their cage with many perches to keep them entertained.
-They also need to stay warm since their ancestors came from tropical forests.
-Include a heating source in the cage, especially if they sleep there at night when temperatures drop.
+As the name suggests, these critters can jump from branch to branch in the wild or from branch to your hand in captivity, so you should add many perches to keep them entertained.
+They also have to work to stay warm since their ancestors came from tropical forests.
+Include a heating source in the housing, especially if they sleep there at night when temperatures drop.